-The Individuals with Disabilities Education Act, Part B and state laws and rules for the implementation of this Act shall not be construed to limit the responsibility of agencies other than educational agencies in a State from providing or paying for some or all of the cost of a free appropriate public education to be provided children with disabilities in the State.
+The Individuals with Disabilities Education Act, Part B and state laws and rules for the implementation of this Act shall not be construed to limit the responsibility of agencies other than educational agencies in a state from providing or paying for some or all of the cost of a free appropriate public education to be

-If a child with disabilities is covered by public insurance, a public agency may use the Medicaid or other public insurance benefits programs in which a child participates to provide or pay for services required and as permitted under the public insurance program.
-The public agency must obtain parental consent the first time that access is sought and notify parents that refusal to allow access to their public insurance does not relieve the public agency of its responsibility to ensure that all required services are provided at no cost to the parents.
-The public agency may not require parents to sign up for or enroll in public insurance programs in order for their child to receive FAPE.
-The public agency may not require parents to incur an out-of-pocket expense such as the payment of a deductible or co-pay amount incurred in filing a claim for services provided under these rules; but may pay the cost that the parent otherwise would be required to pay; and may not use a child's benefits under a public insurance program if that use would:
+If an individual with disabilities is covered by public insurance, a public agency may use the Medicaid or other public insurance benefits programs in which an individual participates to provide or pay for services required and as permitted under the public insurance program.
+The public agency may not require parents to sign up for or enroll in public insurance programs in order for eligible individuals to receive FAPE.
+The public agency may not require parents to incur an out-of-pocket expense such as the payment of a deductible or co-pay amount incurred in filing a claim for services provided under these rules; but may pay the cost that the parent otherwise would be required to pay; and may not use an individual's benefits under a public insurance program if that use would:

 - 1. Decrease available lifetime coverage or any other insured benefit; - 2.
-Result in the family paying for services that would otherwise be covered by the public insurance program and that are required for the child outside of the time the child is in school; - 3.
+Result in the family paying for services that would otherwise be covered by the public insurance program and that are required for the individual outside of the time the individual is in school; - 3.
 Increase premiums or lead to the discontinuation of insurance; or - 4.
 Risk loss of eligibility for home and community-based waivers, based on aggregate health-related expenditures.